FRANCISCO DE VITORIA ASSOCIATION BYLAWS

 CHAPTER I. Name, Registered Address and Aims

-“Francisco de Vitoria” is a professional judges and magistrates association that is constituted based on the democratic and pluralist principles that grant it freedom and independence from the public powers, political parties and unions, and which shall enjoy legal personality and full capacity to operate in order to fulfil its aims.
+“Francisco de Vitoria” is a professional judges association that is constituted based on the democratic and pluralist principles that grant it freedom and independence from the public powers, political parties and unions, and which shall enjoy legal personality and full capacity to operate in order to fulfil its aims.
 It is national in scope, without prejudice to the organisation of sections with a scope that coincides with that of a High Court of Justice.
 Its registered address is in Madrid.

 The Association’s aims are: